cbisiere/tiny-prolog2/README.md

 You can navigate into the history of previous queries using the up and down arrow keys.

 When you are done, use `exit`, `quit` (or, equivalently, hit `Ctrl+C`) to quit the interpreter. `exit` save the state of the interpreter before quitting.
-To restore the last saved state, launch the interpreter with a `-R` parameter.
+To restore the last saved state, launch the interpreter with a `-r` parameter.

 ```
 > quit;